sjmoran/curl-image-enhancement/README.md

 <p align="center">
 <img src="./images/teaser.png" width="80%"/>
 </p>
 Repository for the paper DIFAR: Deep Image Formation and Retouching.
 You will find the code, pre-trained models, information of the datasets, and information on the training procedure.
+Please raise a Github issue if you need assistance of have any questions on the research.

+If you do use ideas from the paper in your research please kindly consider citing:

+@misc{moran2019difar,
+    title={DIFAR: Deep Image Formation and Retouching},
+    author={Sean Moran and Gregory Slabaugh},
+    year={2019},
+    eprint={1911.13175},
+    archivePrefix={arXiv},
+    primaryClass={eess.IV}
+}

 ### Datasets